rodrigoalviani/watermark-best-corner/README.md

 watermark-best-corner
 =====================

-A node.js script to calculate the best corner to watermark a image
+A node.js script to calculate the best corner to watermark a image.
+The script uses the color similarity in the region to determine the best corner to the watermark.

 ***